xpcovertech/pipo_exercise/README.md

 *For this solution I've only focused on people and benefits management.
 In a real-world situation, there should also be profiles for companies and providers.
 For simplicity's sake, I've decided to forgo those two.
 Therefore, there's no "admin" management and no way to register new companies through the platform.
 That can be done only thru the bash script in the setup folder.
 See below for more information.*

 *Glossary:
-A person is every employee registered in the database.
+Person is every employee registered in the database.
-The benefit is the name of any type of benefit plan.
+Benefit is the name of any type of benefit plan.
 Ex.
 Health Insurance.
-The company is an employer of people that have benefits registered to them, allowing people to be enrolled in those benefits.
+Company is an employer of people that have benefits registered to them, allowing people to be enrolled in those benefits.
 Type of data is the type of information that a benefit plan requires from a person at enrollment.
 Ex.
 Date of Birth*

 Here is how it works and some of my software design choices told as a story.